ionutradu/newwork-human-resources-app/frontend/README.md

 * **Role-Based Interface**: The application features a functional login and illustrates the distinct views and actions available to each security role (Manager, Coworker, Employee).
 * **User Management Views**: Includes pages for listing and viewing employee profiles.
 * **Development**: The initial boilerplate was quickly scaffolded using **GitHub Copilot** to focus development efforts on backend service implementation and API integration.
+* **Form validations**: Form validations are missing, so that the backend API / validations can be easily tested.

 -----